ibm-cloud-docs/key-protect/disable-keys.md

 1. [Retrieve your authentication credentials to work with keys in the service](/docs/key-protect?topic=key-protect-set-up-api).

-    To disable a key, you must be assigned a _Manager_ access policy for the instance or key.
+    To disable a key, you must be assigned a _Manager_ service access role for the instance or key.
 To learn how IAM roles map to {{site.data.keyword.keymanagementserviceshort}} service actions, check out [Service access roles](/docs/key-protect?topic=key-protect-manage-access#service-access-roles).
     {: note}

 2. Retrieve the ID of the key that you want to disable.